-Among several heuristics that are available within EVAH, we have used the one called largest task first with minimum finish time and available communication costs (LTF\MFT\ACC).
+Among several heuristics that are available within EVAH, we have used the one called largest task first with available communication costs (LTF_ACC).
 In the context of the current work, a task is synonymous with a block in the overset grid system.
 The size of a task is defined as the computation time for the corresponding block.
-An outline of the LTF\MFT\ACC procedure is presented in Fig. 5.
-It is constructed from the basic largest task first (LTF) heuristic that sorts the tasks in descending order by size.
-LTF is then enhanced by the systematic integration of the status of the processors in terms of their minimum finish time (MFT).
-Because of the overhead involved due to data exchanges between neighboring zones and their impact on overall execution time, the assignment heuristic is further augmented by including available communication costs (ACC).
+LTF_ACC is constructed from the basic largest task first (LTF) heuristic that is identical to the bin-packing strategy.
+LTF is then enhanced by the systematic integration of the status of the processes in the form of minimum finish time and largest idle time.
+Because of the overhead involved due to data exchanges between neighboring zones, the assignment heuristic is further refined to integrate communication costs to model their impact on the overall execution time.
 A procedure has been developed to interface the DCF subroutine of OVERFLOW-D with EVAH heuristics.
+Extensive details of this approach is available in [4].